sous-chefs/apache2/README.md

 * `node['apache']['keepaliverequests']` - Value for MaxKeepAliveRequests.
 Default is 100.
 * `node['apache']['keepalivetimeout']` - Value for the KeepAliveTimeout directive.
 Default is 5.
 * `node['apache']['default_modules']` - Array of module names.
 Can take "mod_FOO" or "FOO" as names, where FOO is the apache module, e.g. "`mod_status`" or "`status`".
+* `node['apache']['mpm']` - With apache.version 2.4, specifies what Multi-Processing Module to enable.
+Default is "prefork".

 The modules listed in `default_modules` will be included as recipes in `recipe[apache::default]`.